 In digital stimulation, you use your index finger to perform a circular motion in the rectum.
 That allows the anal sphincter to relax.
-As an effect of digital rectal stimulation, it is easier to remove stool from the rectum.
+As an effect of digital rectal stimulation, removing stool from the rectum is easier.

 Stimulant laxatives help the stool to move in the bowel.
 Some of them include polyethylene glycol.
 These products stimulate the colon to move the stool and are commonly used in bowel programs.

 Some of the things that can influence the effectiveness of a bowel program among people who suffer from SCI are:

 - Fluid intake: Consider how much fluids you drink during the day.
 Is it tap water or orange juice?
 Do you drink coffee and alcohol?

 - Diet: Diet should be rich in fiber to stimulate defecation.
 It would help if you avoided things that might cause constipation and be careful with the food that works like laxatives and cause unplanned bowel evacuations, including diarrhea.

 - Flaccid bowel: people with flaccid bowel might require the removal of stool more often.

 If you have any problems with stool and have a problem with complete bowel movements, you should immediately seek medical help and find a program that can improve your health.
 Doing so can save your health and start recovering by bringing healthy bowel function back into your life.